itmo-infocom/UNIX-Linux-online-course/texts/week04/016_processes.md

 ## Process

-We've discussed the users, and then it's appropriate to talk about another of the three whales of UNIX-like systems -- processes.
+We've discussed the users, and then it's appropriate to talk about another of the three whales that UNIX-like systems rest on -- processes.
 We can get information about the processes by running the `ps` (process status) command.
-In this case, we again see two worlds -- two systems SYSV and BSD:
+In this case, we again see two worlds, two systems -- SYSV and BSD:
 ```
 SYSV – ps [-efl]
 BSD – ps [-][alx]